Advice for families

 Most of our breaks are in caravans at UK holiday parks run by Haven or Butlin's.
 These are large sites with shops and plenty of activities for adults and children.

 We own caravans at several Haven / Butlin's sites.
 If you contact them and they don't have a record of your booking don't panic!
-Bookings in the caravans that we own won't be on their system until just before you are due to arrive.
+Bookings in privately sub-let caravans like ours are held on a different system at each site, so staff will be unable to find them if you call.
+But the bookings do exist and you will be expected when you arrive.

 When you arrive, you will be given free entertainment passes to use at the site, but this may not cover all the activities you want to try.
 Saving up a small amount each week towards your break could really make a difference towards those extra activities and treats on holiday.